 don't quote me on that.

-Here's me with the other onlookers trying to get a glimpse
+Here's me with the other onlookers trying to get a glimpseat the production.
+Since this night was mostly for interiors,

 the only person we got to see was Nolan.

-stepped out of the black Mercedes.
+This was taken minutes before director Chris Nolanstepped out of the black Mercedes.
 I still regret not

 having a telescopic lense that night to get the shot.